Fury of Five

-Fury of Five (also commonly known as Fury of V) is an American hardcore band from Asbury Park, New Jersey.
+Fury of Five (also commonly known as Fury of V) is an American hardcore punk band from Asbury Park, New Jersey.

 History

 Fury of Five formed in 1994.
 Their early creative output limited to tracks on compilations, Fury of Five released two 7"s as well as a full-length album entitled No Reason to Smile in 1996.
 The band toured extensively throughout the Northeastern United States with bands such as Madball, Earth Crisis, and Fear Factory, and completed two European tours with Integrity and Pro-Pain.
 Two releases on Victory Records followed, which were At War with the World in 1998 and This Time It's Personal in 2000.